-There were sixteen people who ‘disappeared’ during ‘the troubles’ in Northern Ireland.
+There were sixteen people who ‘disappeared’ during the troubles in Northern Ireland.
 The Provisional IRA admitted responsibility for thirteen of the sixteen, while one was admitted by the INLA.
 No attribution has been given to the remaining two.
-To date the remains of nine victims have been recovered.
+To date the remains of ten victims have been recovered.

 Joseph Lynskey was a former Cistercian monk from the Beechmount area of west Belfast.
 He went missing during the summer of 1972.
 His remains have yet to be located.